skejserjensen/cwb-vim/README.md

 The following is a listing of the commands made available by the plug-in and a short description of the functionality they provide.
 Cwb.vim also provides syntax highlighting for data files with the .cwb extension.

 ```
-"Loads the file in the buffer into cwb and appends the ouput to a right vsplit
+"Loads the file in the buffer into CWB and appends the ouput to a right vsplit
 OpenInCWB

-"Loads the file in the buffer into cwb, and executes an arbitrary command provided by the user
+"Loads the file in the buffer into CWB, and executes an arbitrary command provided by the user
 OpenAndRunCommandInCWB

 ```